-The DB->set\h\ffactor() method configures a database, not only operations performed using the specified DB handle.
+The Db::set_h_ffactor() method configures a database, not only operations performed using the specified Db handle.

-The DB->set\h\ffactor() method may not be called after the DB->open() (page 74) method is called.
-If the database already exists when DB->open() (page 74) is called, the information specified to DB->set\h\ffactor() will be ignored.
+The Db::set_h_ffactor() method may not be called after the Db::open() (page 75) method is called.
+If the database already exists when Db::open() (page 75) is called, the information specified to Db::set_h_ffactor() will be ignored.

-The DB->set\h\ffactor() method returns a non-zero error value on failure and 0 on success.
+The Db::set_h_ffactor() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.